BeepIsla/csgo-commend-bot/README.md

 - cooldown `Number`: Cooldown in milliseconds to not reuse accounts - Currently set to 8 hours
 - betweenChunks `Number`: Cooldown in milliseconds between chunks
 - steamWebAPIKey `String`: Steam Web API key from [here](https://steamcommunity.com/dev/apikey)

-# Accounts
-You can automatically parse a text file of `username:password` accounts or a JSON file with a structure as below using the [Database Manager](#database-manager)

-The accounts.json is an array of objects, each object has this structure:

-- username `String`: Username of a bot
-- password `String`: Password of the bot
-- sharedSecret `String`: Optional shared secret
-- commended `Array.<Number>`: List of account IDs this bot already commended
-- lastCommend `Number`: Timestamp when the bot last commended someone

 # Database Manager
 - `Export account list`: Export all accounts in a `username:password` format